dewyze/dato_dast/README.md

 ```

 Each type configuration takes the following keys:
 - `tag`: The default html tag to use. `nil` can be used to not use a key.
+Additionally you can provide a lambda that takes the Node object.
 - `node`: This represents the Node object used for rendering.
 See [Nodes](#nodes) for more details.
 - `css_class`: This is a string that is used in the `class=""` attribute of the tag.
+Additionally you can provide a lambda that takes the Node object.
 - `meta`: This is an array of hashes matching the dast meta structure.
 E.g. Found in the [`link`](https://www.datocms.com/docs/structured-text/dast#link) node.
+Additionally you can provide a lamdbda that takes the Node object.
   - The structure is `{ "id" => "data-value", "value" => "1"}` renders as `<div data-value="1">`
 - `wrappers`: This represents additional wrappers use to surrounded the given node type.
 See [Wrappers](#wrappers) for more details.